 | ACADEMICS | Majors & Minors | Public Health

-Public Health MajorThe goal of the public health program is to prepare health practitioners in the public health disciplines of wellness, health promotion and holistic disease prevention; as well as in community health services through cooperative, multi-disciplinary experiences.
-Coursework focuses on developing competency in assessing individual/community health needs, and planning, implementing, and evaluating community health programs through academic work and field work.
+Public Health MajorThe goal of the Health Sciences Department's public health program is to prepare health practitioners in the public health disciplines of wellness, health promotion, and holistic disease prevention, as well as in community health services through cooperative, multi-disciplinary experiences.
+Coursework focuses on developing competency in assessing individual/community health needs, and planning, implementing, and evaluating community health programs through academic work and fieldwork.

 minor is designed to develop a more in-depth understanding of the core